Support information for this lesson:

 8. Wiring principles of the sensory nervous system

 Having gone through key principles of the motor system and how to study it, let’s briefly have a look at the sensory nervous system and the underlying principles.
 The most commonly known senses are smell, taste, touch, hearing and sight.
 Smell and taste require specialised cells in our nose (olfactory receptor neurons in nasal epithelium) and mouth (taste receptors in taste buds) which detect certain chemicals that define the aromas and flavours of our environment, food and drinks.
 Touch requires mechano-receptive neurons in our skin and toungue which detect mechanical forces such as poking or shearing of the skin.
 Hearing requires mechano-receptive hair cells in the cochlea of our inner ear which sense the vibration of the inner ear fluid induced by sound waves (essentially mechanical stimulation through the pressure waves of the air).
-Vision requires light-sensitive photo-receptor cells in the retina of our eyes which detect light waves.
+Vision requires light-sensitive photo-receptor cells in the retina of our eyes which detect light waves (see our L5-Vision resource for more detailed information).

 All these senses have in common that they detect information from the environment.
-Further senses belong into this category, such as detection of temperature or harmful substances (which burn the skin) and, to a degree, balance & motion detection (vestibular system of the inner ear).
-Further senses inform us about our inner conditions including hunger, thirst, CO2 content in the blood, inner pain (internal wounds or inflammation), the position of our bones (angle of joints) or the tension of our muscles and tendons.
+Further senses belong into this category, such as detection of temperature or harmful substances (which burn the skin; referred to as nociception) and, to a degree, balance & motion detection (vestibular system of the inner ear).
+When looking across the animal kingdom, other such senses need to be added, such as electrolocation, echolocation, magnetoreception etc. Further perceptions inform us about our inner conditions including hunger, thirst, CO2 content in the blood, the angle of joints or the tension and contraction state of our muscles.
+To a degree also inner pain (internal wounds or inflammation) can be added to this list.

 All these stimuli are detected by specialised cells or endings of sensory neurons able to turn the specific stimulus into nerve impulses of sensory axons that project through various cranial nerves (nerves of the head) or tracts in the spinal cord towards specialised regions in the lower brain and from there to the cortex for final processing that enters our consciousness (details in Fig. 18).
 Lets focus on the touch sense to explain the principle.